Jessy Dixon

 Jessy Dixon (March 12, 1938 – September 26, 2011) was an American gospel music singer, songwriter, and pianist, with success among audiences across racial lines.
 He garnered seven Grammy Award nominations during his career.

-Musicians with whom he worked include Paul Simon, Andrae Crouch, DeGarmo & Key and most recently Bill Gaither in the Homecoming series of concerts.
+Musicians with whom he worked include Paul Simon, Andrae Crouch, DeGarmo & Key and Bill Gaither's Homecoming concerts.
 He wrote songs for Amy Grant, Natalie Cole, Cher, and Diana Ross.

 Dixon was an ordained minister with Calvary Ministries International of Fort Wayne, Indiana.

 Biography

 Born in San Antonio, Texas, Dixon sang and played his first song at the age of five.
-As a youngster he moved to Chicago, where he was discovered by James Cleveland, one of the first artists to sing and record Jessy Dixon's compositions, "God Can Do Anything But Fail," and "My God Can Make A Way."
-The organizers of the Newport Jazz Festival invited him to perform his new song, "The Wicked Shall Cease Their Troubling," at New York's Radio City Music Hall in 1972.
+As a youngster he moved to Chicago, where he was discovered by James Cleveland, one of the first artists to sing and record Dixon's compositions "God Can Do Anything But Fail" and "My God Can Make A Way."
+The organizers of the Newport Jazz Festival invited him to perform his new song "The Wicked Shall Cease Their Troubling, at New York's Radio City Music Hall in 1972.
 After the performance, Dixon and The Jessy Dixon Singers were requested to do four encores.
 Paul Simon (of Simon & Garfunkel fame), was in the audience and invited Dixon to share the stage with him as lead vocalist on NBC-TV's Saturday Night Live.

 Dixon found himself touring with Simon across the U.S., France, Canada, Scandinavia, Israel, and Japan.
 Dixon's affiliation with Simon lasted eight years, during which time he recorded two albums, Paul Simon in Concert: Live Rhymin' (1974) and Still Crazy After All These Years (1975), both of which sold a million copies.
-A later collaboration with Simon took place for Wartime Prayers, a song that appeared on Paul Simon's 2006 Surprise album.
+A later collaboration with Simon took place for "Wartime Prayers," a song that appeared on Paul Simon's 2006 Surprise album.